reframejs/reframe/readme.md

 Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server with a real database to the prototype.

 **Learn Once, Write Any App** -
-Instead of learning different web frameworks, you can learn Reframe to implement apps with any JavaScript stack.
+Instead of learning several web frameworks, you can learn Reframe to implement apps with any JavaScript stack.
 For example you can use Reframe to implement an frontend only (static site) with Vue.js but you can as well use Reframe to create a frontend+backend (SSR app) with React.

 **Resillient Framework** -
-Web dev technologies are rapidly evolving and thanks to its flexible architecture, Reframe will be able to adapt and embrace what comes next.
+Web dev technologies are rapidly evolving and, thanks to its flexible architecture,
+Reframe will be able to adapt and embrace what comes next.
 For example, we are currently evaluating to replace Webpack with Parcel.
 Reframe aims to be your long-term companion for building web apps.